anoorullah/CS-225-Final-Project/README.md

 (3) Use Djikstra's to calculate the shortest path between two airports (4) Use PageRank to find the n most important airports
 ```
-Now, you can simple enter airport codes (can be found online or in the airports dataset), and press enter to run the BFS traversal.
-Afterwards, the program will ask you whether you would like to do another traversal.
+Now, you can simply follow the instructions corresponding to using each algorithm.
+Afterwards, the program will ask you whether you would like to choose another algorithm to run.

 ## Testing
 To run our tests, you can use: